tminglei/slick-pg/README.md

 trait MyPostgresDriver extends PostgresDriver
                           with PgArraySupport
-                          with PgDatetimeSupport
+                          with PgDateSupportJoda
                           with PgRangeSupport
                           with PgHStoreSupport
                           with PgSearchSupport
-                          with PostGISSupport {
+                          with PgPostGISSupport {

   override val Implicit = new ImplicitsPlus {}
   override val simple = new SimpleQLPlus {}